 Mr. Melgoza received his law degree from UCLA in 1979 and was admitted to the California State Bar in 1979.
 He received his undergraduate degree from Loyola-Marymount University in 1976.
 He is admitted to practice in all California courts and one Federal Circuit court.
 He is bilingual (Spanish-English).

-Prior to her work with the Robert D. Peterson Law Corporation, Ms. Scates was employed as a staff attorney with the United States Department of Interior, Office of Hearings and Appeals, in Washington D.C., and subsequently worked at the State of Oklahoma Court of Criminal Appeals where she wrote opinions and orders on behalf of the Presiding Judge.
-In 1992, she joined the Sacramento law firm of Mastagni, Holstedt, and Amick representing employees in claims for workers’ compensation benefits, Labor Code Section 132a discrimination claims, workers’ compensation serious and willful misconduct claims, and in hearings before the Social Security Administration.
-Ms. Scates successfully argued before the Supreme Court of the State of California in the published case, Camper v.
-WCAB (1992) 3 Cal.4th 679.
+Prior to her work with the Robert D. Peterson Law Corporation, Ms. Scates was employed as a staff attorney with the United States Department of Interior, Office of Hearings and Appeals, in Washington D.C., where she drafted orders and opinions in contract, land, and personnel appeals.
+Ms. Scates subsequently worked at the State of Oklahoma Court of Criminal Appeals where she wrote opinions and orders on behalf of the Presiding Judge.
+Upon moving to California, she joined the Sacramento law firm of Mastagni, Holstedt, and Amick where she represented employees in claims for workers’ compensation benefits, Labor Code Section 132a discrimination claims, Serious and Willful Misconduct claims, and in hearings before the Social Security Administration.